-And Finau was also advised his ankle would recover better without any pain-killing shots, so ibuprofen pills were all he took, along with a lot of soft tissue massage work and strapping with Stamina Pro adhesive patches, that help to reduce inflammation.
+And Finau was also advised his ankle would recover better without any pain-killing shots, so ibuprofen pills were all he took, along with a lot of soft tissue massage work and strapping.
 The mobility in Finau’s ankle started to return, so instead of heading home to sit back and keep his foot raised like any normal person, Finau headed to Augusta’s practice ground to work out with coach Boyd Summerhays how he could keep the golf ball straight without transferring weight through his left side, all before his 12:43 tee time in the first round of majors golf of the year.

 “I could not apply much pressure on my left foot so I started my swing with my weight back, kind of like Henrik Stenson,” explains Finau.
 “When I took the club back I really had to press into that right foot and then when I hit the shot I had to stay back there and not transfer my weight.

 My launch angle became much higher on every club.
 That was something I had to deal with through the Masters.”

 It was some kind of miracle that Finau even made it to the first tee that day.
 He bogeyed his first ever Masters hole—as do many of the world’s finest healthy players—before pulling the shot back at the par-five second hole and settling down to shoot 68, four under par.
 It was one of the more remarkable 68s in Masters history.
 Having made it to the weekend, Finau closed his debut with six straight birdies on the back nine on Sunday afternoon to finish tied for 10th, thereby securing his invitation to the 2019 Masters.